 Your bank may also deduct tax at source when you earn interest from a fixed deposit.
 The bank deducts TDS at 10% on FDs usually.
 A 20% TDS is deducted when the bank does not have your PAN information.

-4. What is Form 16?
+4. Form 16

+Form 16 is a TDS certificate.
+Income Tax Department mandates all employers to deduct TDS on salary and deposit it with the government.
 The Form 16 certificate contains details about the salary you have earned during the year and the TDS amount deducted.

-It has two parts – Part A with details about employer and employee name, address, PAN and TAN details and TDS deductions.
+It has two parts – Part A with details about the employer and employee name, address, PAN and TAN details and TDS deductions.